 Our beloved Prophet Muhammad gave to people in charity when he was healthy and alive.
 He said that one dirham (silver coin) of charity given when one is healthy counts more and is better in the sight of Allah than one hundred dirham given in charity for a dead person.

 Many people start giving abundant charity once they are ill or about to die.
-However, the Prophet (may Allah bestow peace and blessings upon him) taught us that it is better to give when we are healthy and alive.
+However, the Prophet Muhammad (may Allah bestow peace and blessings upon him) taught us that it is better to give when we are healthy and alive.

-See how amazing the Prophet was!
+See how amazing Prophet Muhammad was!
 He did not think about his own debt or about filling his own stomach but he thought of a way how he could help this man who asked charity from him.

 What can we learn from that incident?